China Hotels Reservation

 11-Aug-2008 -

-Beijing, Aug.
+BEIJING, Aug.
 11 (Xinhua) -- The gold quest of U.S. swimmer Katie Hoff in Beijing met another setback Monday morning as Britain's Rebecca Adlington touched the wall first at the last moment, snatching the gold of women's 400-meter freestyle.

 With a solid start, Hoff managed to pull away from the field after the 200-meter turn.
 Adlington caught up and the two swam stroke by stroke in the last 50 meters.
 Amid thundering roars of the spectators, Adlington touched the wall first in 4:03.22, only 0.07 seconds ahead of Hoff.